sstirlin/MSBX5420Spring2019/final/README.md

 This final is fairly open-ended.
 In other words, it resembles projects that you might encounter in your jobs.
-I am telling you the business requirement, but it is up to you to figure out a Minimum Value Product (MVP) to deliver.
+I am telling you the business requirement, but it is up to you to figure out a Minimum Viable Product (MVP) to deliver.

 ## The dataset